adobe/brackets/CONTRIBUTING.md

    (we cannot merge before this).

-High quality code and a top-notch user experience are very important in Brackets, and we carefully review pull requests keep it that way.
+High quality code and a top-notch user experience are very important in Brackets, and we carefully review pull requests to keep it that way.
 The better you follow the guidelines above, the more likely we are to accept your pull request - and the faster the code review will go.